The Value of Solvency Ratios

 Debt Ratio = (Short-term Debt + Long-term Debt) / Total Assets

 This ratio is commonly shown in decimal format as it calculates total debt as a percentage of total assets.
 A lower ratio is more favorable than a higher ratio.
-A lower debt ratio implies a more stable business as it has a less debt.
+A lower debt ratio implies a more stable business as it has less debt.

 Each industry has benchmarks, but 0.5 or less is reasonable.
 A debt ratio of 0.5 means a company has twice as many assets as debt.
 The higher the ratio the higher degree of leverage and consequently, more risk for lenders.
 Companies with higher debt ratios are better off looking at equity financing to grow their operations.